Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Appendix

 \subsection{Algorithm details}

 Algorithm~\ref{alg:fullalg} describes in detail how the optimisation routine works.
-In the algorithm we make use of the following objects (where $x$, $y$ $\in \R$): \begin{itemize} \item $A(x)$ is a set of integers $r$ that index functions; this is the \emph{active set} at $x$; \item $E$ is a set of points $y$; this is the set of points at which the active set changes; \item $N(x)$ is a set of tuples $(y, r)$, where $y$ is a point and $r$ is an integer; this is the \emph{intersection set} at $x$; \item $U$ is a set of tuples $(I, r)$ where $I \subseteq \R$ is an interval and $r$ is an integer.
-Note that if $x = -\infty$ then $[x, y) = (-\infty, y)$. \end{itemize}
+In the algorithm we make use of the following objects: \begin{itemize} \item for $x \in \R$, $A(x)$ is the active set at $x$; \item $E$ is the set of points at which the active set changes; \item $N(x)$ is the intersection set at $x$; \item $U$ is a set of tuples $(I, r)$ where $I \subseteq \R$ is an interval and $r$ is an integer, which is dynamically updated as the algorithm progresses. \end{itemize} See Section~\ref{sec:comp_details} for definitions of the sets above.
+We also use the convention that if $x = -\infty$ then $[x, y) = (-\infty, y)$.

 All of the $p_{k, 1}, \ldots, p_{k, m(k)}$ and $J_{k, m}$ are computed at the start of each iterate $k$.
 We then initialise

 the set of all of the end-points of the intervals $J_{k-1, 1} , \ldots, J_{k-1, n(k)}$.